 &lt;sup>103 Commerce Department Issues Interim Rule to Secure the ICTS Supply Chain, U.S. Dep't of Com., 2017-2021.commerce.gov/news/pressreleases/2021/01/commerce-department-issues-interim-rule-secure-icts-supplychain.html (last visited Feb.
-8, 2022) (Announcing an interim final rule and the final rule will consider additional comments.
-The final rule has not yet been promulgated).
+8, 2022) (Announcing an interim final rule and the fin with entities that use Huawei technology "as a substantial or essential component of any system, or ascritical technology as part of any system."
+Again, the 2019 NDAA only regulates activities by government agencies and the military; private corporations are not impacted by this legislation.

-&lt;sup>104 John S. McCain National Defense Authorization Act for Fiscal Year 2019, H.R.
+John S. McCain National Defense Authorization Act for Fiscal Year 2019, H.R.
 5515, 115th Cong.
 (2018) (enacted)[hereinafter McCain NDAA].

-&lt;sup>105 Id. at §§ 889(a)(1)(A) and (f)(3)(A).
+Id. at §§ 889(a)(1)(A) and (f)(3)(A).